The Encyclopedia of American Songs and Musicals

 ..."the big parade goes on for years; it's the rhapsody of laughter and tears: naughty, bawdy, gaudy, sporty, 42nd Street.”

-" 42nd Street " and based on the semi-autobiographical novel by the young dancer Bradford Ropes, it depicts the area behind the stage of the creation of a musical play entitled Pretty Lady at the worst moment of the 1929 crisis.
+" 42nd Street " came out in March, 1933.
+It was based on the semi-autobiographical novel by the young dancer Bradford Ropes, depicting the life behind the scenes of the production of a musical play entitled Pretty Lady at the worst moment of the 1929 crisis.

 The movie was the first one in many respects: first partnership